The Ranger Sword by Darksword Armory (DSA) is a sword that you either love or you hate, there really is no 'neutral' reaction to it...

 After putting it on a wood block, I took my stance and got ready for the cut (desperately hoping my wife wouldn't show me up).

-The sword easily cleaved through the watermelon and was surprisingly easy to swing and manoeuvre.
+The sword easily cleaved through the watermelon and was surprisingly easy to swing and maneuver.
 The weight of the blade does most of the cutting without much strength needed.

 I figured a tougher target was appropriate.
 The wood block was next.
 Now I do realize this is an abuse to the blade, but I figured it was a DSA sword and should be able to handle some chops at low to medium strength.